Property Tax Information

 Does the Boone County Sheriff's Office accept credit cards as a form of payment?

 We do accept credit cards as a form of payment.
 However there is an additional third party fee of 2.5% + $.30 or paying with a credit card

 Why is my tax bill listed in the previous owner's name?

 Tax bills are issued to the listed property owner as January 1st of the tax year.
+Per KY Statue, the January 1 Owner name is required to be on the tax bill.
 If the previous owner receives the bill, they should forward the bill to the new owner.
 The Sheriff’s Office does not have access to the new deed transfers.
 If you purchased property this year, you need to call (859) 334-2175 to obtain a copy of the tax bill for your property.

 Who should I make my check payable to?

 Where can I get the homestead exemption on my property?